vtexan/emcdotnext-minecraft/README.md

 this will download and setup minecraft 1.10.2 and we've altered the server.properties of this game with spawn-monsters=off for demo purposes.
 You can edit the server.properties=true if you want to play the game with monsters.
 We also altered level-name=../data to place the Minecraft world on a REX-Ray attached volume mount called /data

-## How to startup Minecraft
+### How to startup Minecraft

 docker run -ti -p 25565:25565 dotnext-minecraft (or whatever you called the minecraft docker container)

+### Questions / Comments / Snide Remarks
+Ask any questions, make comments etc on the community.emccode.com Slack Channel - post them in the EMC channel specifically

-## Maintainer
+### Maintainer
 * Tommy Trogden = @vtexan
+* Brian Verkley = @bverkley